Sebastiaan40/cyclops_paper/paper/draft.md

 # Theory

-## What is phase?

-## What is a phase defect or conduction block

 ## What is the phase index?

 When analyzing an electroanatomical map, we often want to know if there is some rotational activity present, since this is one of the mechanisms behind cardiac arrhythmia.
-To express rotational activity a bit more quantitative, we can state that, if there is a closed curve C around which the electrical excitation travels, there is rotational activity across that curve.
+To express rotational activity a bit more quantitative, we can state that, if there is a closed curve $C$ around which the electrical excitation travels, there is rotational activity across that curve.

-We can get an even clearer expression if we look at the phase field $\Phi(x, t)$ in a two-dimensional orientable manifold M (e.g. a plane or the surface of a sphere).
+We can get an even clearer expression if we describe the state of each point at a certain time with a single variable.
+Considering that the state of each point changes periodically, the variable can be any scalar that is lying onto the unit circle.
+This variable is referred to as the phase $\Phi$.

-Suppose that $\Phi$ is smooth across $C$, and we follow it along C until we end up back at the starting point.
-The value will now be the same, or it will be shifted by $2\pi$.
+For a phase field $\Phi(x, t)$, which describes the state of each point in a two-dimensional orientable manifold M (e.g. a plane or the surface of a sphere), it hold that if $\Phi$ is smooth across $C$, and we follow $\Phi$ along $C$ until we end up back at the starting point, The value will now be the same, or it will be shifted by $2\pi$.
 This expression can also be written down in a mathematical formula.

 $$